UttakarshTikku/Risk-AI/README.md

 8. make install

 NOTE:
+* All tests were run on a Windows machine
 * If wget is not available, install using `apt install wget`
-* All tests were run on a Windows machine
 * If make is not found on docker, run the command `apt-get install --reinstall make`
 * If while running `./configure`, no acceptable C compiler is found in ${path}, run `apt-get install build-essentials`

+INSTALL RISK

+Run setup.sh